-All final connections to the existing water distribution system shall be coordinated and witnessed by the Department of Engineering and Public Works Water/Wastewater Division
+All final connections to the existing water distribution system shall be coordinated and witnessed by the Operations and Infrastructure Department - Water/Wastewater Division.

 Upon receiving satisfactory bacteriological sample results permanent connections may be made to the existing water distribution system.
-Construction practices in accordance with AWWA Standard C651-05 must be followed during installation of the final connection ensuring no contamination occurs to the new or existing water main.
+Construction practices in accordance with AWWA Standard C651 and the MOECC - Watermain Disinfection Procedure must be followed during installation of the final connection ensuring no contamination occurs to the new or existing water main.